ChrisWhealy/node_handshake/README.md

 ## Testing

-There is an integration test that runs against a set of DNS Seen Node names that in total, resolve to around 100 IP addresses.
+There is an integration test that runs against a set of DNS Seed Node names that in total, resolve to around 100 IP addresses.
 However, since the results returned by a P2P handshake are entirely variable, it is not possible to `assert!()` that any particular value should or should not be received.

 To see the output of this test run, you must tell `cargo test` not to capture IO written to `stdout`: